 The Provenir buying motion is built for a tier-1 buyer with a procurement committee.
 For everyone else, four things break.

 The six-figure floor closes the door.
-A SEA fintech doing $30 million in annual originations does not have a six-figure software budget for a single decisioning platform.
+A fintech doing $30 million in annual originations does not have a six-figure software budget for a single decisioning platform.
 A multifinance lender doing $100 million does not have one either, because that lender is also paying for its LMS, its KYC vendor, its bureau access, its core banking, and its analytics stack.
 By the time decisioning gets a budget line, six figures is two to five years away.
 Provenir's pricing is not a rounding error to negotiate.
 It is the structural floor that defines who they sell to.

 Six-month-plus implementation is the wrong project shape.
 Provenir engagements run with Provenir Professional Services involved: discovery, policy translation, integration, user acceptance testing, training.
 Six months is a fast Provenir deployment.
 For a tier-1 bank, that is fine because the procurement cycle was longer than that anyway.
 For a fintech that needs to launch a new product this quarter, multi-quarter implementation is fatal.

 The full-lifecycle bundle is the wrong shape.
 Provenir sells decisioning across credit, fraud, identity, collections, and customer engagement under one platform.
 For a tier-1 bank that wants one vendor across the lifecycle, that bundle is the value.
-For a SEA mid-market lender that already has KYC and AML covered by a specialist vendor at a fraction of the bundle price, already has a collections process running on its LMS, and just needs the decisioning layer in the middle of an existing stack, paying for the full bundle to get the decisioning component is the wrong economics.
+For a mid-market lender that already has KYC and AML covered by a specialist vendor at a fraction of the bundle price, already has a collections process running on its LMS, and just needs the decisioning layer in the middle of an existing stack, paying for the full bundle to get the decisioning component is the wrong economics.

-Where Floowed is built to win for SEA lenders below tier-one
+Where Floowed is built to win

-Single product, one vertical.
+One vertical, two products.
 Floowed is a loan decisioning platform.
 Lending only, origination decisioning.
 Not insurance, not telecom, not utilities, not customer engagement, not collections, not the full lifecycle.
 The product roadmap, the partner integrations, the AI work, and the documentation are all tuned to one vertical.
 For a lender below tier-one whose decisioning need is concrete and bounded, that focus is a feature, not a limitation.

 Document intelligence is the structural difference